Lactase Deficiency (Age-Dependent)

 Key Mechanisms

-- Age-dependent decline in lactase enzyme activity in the small intestinal brush border leads to impaired lactose digestion.
+Decreased lactase enzyme activity on the brush border of small intestinal enterocytes leads to impaired hydrolysis of lactose into glucose and galactose.

 | Involvement | Details |